I will show you how to use pretty spring flowers to create centerpieces and vignettes.

-Even if it’s a bit early to be finding these blooms in your garden, many of them are readily available in grocery stores and garden centers making it easy for you to add spring cheer to your home right now.
+Even if it’s a bit early to be finding these blooms in your garden, many of them are readily available in grocery stores and garden centers making it easy for you to add bright spring cheer to your home right now.

-Don’t hide your teacups in the cabinet.
+Don’t hide your lovely teacups in the cabinet.
 Pull them out and fill them with beautiful tulips!
 If you don’t already have any pretty teacups, check local thrift stores.

-Wrap tin cans or containers from the dollar store with pretty wrapping paper and fill with spring flowers.
+Wrap tin cans or containers from the dollar store with pretty wrapping paper and fill with bright spring flowers.
 Group them together for high impact!

 Make a lovely neutral display with white tulips displayed in a white fluted bowl with twigs, a bird’s nest and bits of reindeer moss added.

-A wooden tray makes a great container for corralling mini clay pots filled with individual tulips and bits of deer moss.
+A wooden serving tray makes a great container for corralling mini clay pots filled with individual tulips and bits of deer moss.
 Add a few dyed eggs and this will carry you straight through to Easter.

-Place mini clay pots filled with daffodils and bits of grass on a tiered cupcake stand.
+Place mini clay pots filled with yellow daffodils and bits of grass on a tiered cupcake stand.
 This is another idea where you can replace some of the flowers with dyed eggs to turn it into an Easter vignette.